 “Having won the Princess Royal Training Award for OnSide, I was keen to share my experience to support others through the process and I am delighted to be an Assessor.
 I’m looking forward to seeing how applicants develop their greatest asset – their people”.

-Previously employed as a qualified lawyer at Linklaters and Allen & Overy, Zahra developed ground-breaking programmes and she and her team were awarded the Lord Mayor’s Dragon Award for Education.
+Zahra qualified as a lawyer at Linklaters before developing ground-breaking programmes and she and her team were awarded the Lord Mayor’s Dragon Award for Education.
 Zahra also worked as Global Coaching Lead at BP, developing 1000 leaders in 80 countries.

 Carolyn Hooker | Assessor